-Canadian born in 1968, Nancy was raised in a large extended family of boys where she learned to keep her head and her elbows up and to give as good as she took.
+Canadian born in the 60s, Nancy was raised in a large extended family of boys where she learned to keep her head and her elbows up and to give as good as she took.
 Being a bit of a tomboy, she was initiated into sports first with downhill skiing at the fresh age of 3 years old, then came baseball, soccer, and gymnastics, with her mother adding ballet to the mix to help round things out.

 Nancy has lived in 4 different Canadian cities, but in 2006 she turned her sights southward to become a Canadian-US transplant.
 She currently lives in a beautiful house on the beach in South Florida with her husband, and their lab-pit mix rescue, Kinney.

 She loves a good cup of coffee, adores red-wine, and enjoys pizza and tacos every chance she gets.
 She also has several tattoos and is always thinking about her next.

 Before becoming a full-time author, Nancy trained and became a Licensed NLP Master Practitioner and Certified Nutrition Coach Pn1.

 She holds certifications as a Community & Workplace Traumatologist, an Early Intervention Field Traumatologist, a Compassion Fatigue Resiliency & Recovery Educator, and as a Certified QPR Suicide Prevention Gatekeeper.
 As a sequel to that, she ran a Wellness Company for 5 years counselling clients in Trauma Recovery, Nutrition, Fitness, and life's daily challenges.